 - Using innovative ways to engage with students (or to keep students engaged with the campus community)

-- Leveraging cloud-based solutions as a cost-effective means to enhance the student experience
+- Leveraging cloud-based solutions cost-effectively to enhance the student experience